lyne-design-system/lyne/CONTRIBUTING.md

 ## Code of conduct

-We value all of our community members, and thus want to foster a positive contribution environment.
+We value all of our community members and thus want to foster a positive contribution environment.
 Please take a look at our [code of conduct](./CODE_OF_CONDUCT.md) before engaging in our workspaces.